Women's health clinic

 "As an African American woman, presenting as a patient, I certainly have experienced stereotyping and not being given thorough information in the healthcare setting, but it is by no means a regular occurrence," Dr. Dawn Ericsson, the Chief Medical Officer at Age Rejuvenation recalls.

-She continued, “At times I’ve needed to inform healthcare members that I am a physician and I have questioned processes and procedures.
+She continued, "At times I've needed to inform healthcare members that I am a physician and I have questioned processes and procedures.
 I recognize that I have the advantage of understanding many things about the healthcare system.
-I often find myself saying, “Wow, this can be pretty scary when you do not know what questions to ask.”
+I often find myself saying, 'Wow, this can be pretty scary when you do not know what questions to ask.'"

 The high rate of Black maternal mortality is non-discriminatory of social status, as Dr. Erkeda DeRouen, Founder of The Pace Makerz explains.

 We spoke with both Ericsson and DeRouen on how Black women could better advocate for their health.
+Strong self-advocacy matters even more when symptoms are easy to dismiss, like fatigue, weight changes, or mood shifts tied to a hormone imbalance, where careful listening and the right testing make all the difference.

 1. Seek sources you can trust